 I got off to a bit of a slow start today, leaving camp around 8 am, happy to see some light cloud cover that would hopefully keep the sun somewhat at bay today.
 The early morning trail was relatively shaded from the sun, and was a nice green landscape.

 An hour later, I arrived at Mike’s Place.
-Mike is a trail angel who live adjacent to the PCT and, for the last four years, has been providing a water tank for hikers to get water at.
+Mike is a trail angel who lives adjacent to the PCT and, for the last four years, has been providing a water tank for hikers to get water at.
 It’s a much-needed oasis in the desert.
 Mike also graciously allows hikers to hang out in his back yard and porch, and when I got there, it was the tail end of breakfast: there were a few pancakes left.

-I wound up spending almost an hour and a half there relaxing, chatting with the other hikers there (including Mountain Goat’s group) and most importantly: getting water, since by the time I got to Mike’s, I was basically completely out.
+I wound up spending almost an hour and a half there relaxing, chatting with the other hikers there (including Mountain Goat’s group) and most importantly: getting water, since by the time I got to Mike’s, I was nearly completely out.
 I drank at least a liter there, and filtered another four for the day’s hike.

 Mike’s place was a nice place to relax, and it was a little hard to not get sucked in to staying way too long.
 The next few miles of the day were a (not terribly steep) uphill, which I continued to struggle with due to being laden down with nine pounds of water and several extra meals.
-The late morning provided another view of the snow-capped San Jacinto, as the trail brings me ever closer.
+The late morning provided another view of the snow-capped San Gorgonio, as the trail brings me ever closer.
 By 12:30, I’d made it seven miles to the end of the first downhill of the day, and stopped at a slightly shaded campsite to rest.
 I took a two hour long lunch break, cooking last night’s dinner, and thus relieving myself of a non-trivial amount of food and water weight.
 I also got in a short 15 minute nap.

 My initial plan was to collect water and then move on, going as far as I could, but I was feeling a bit dehydrated, in spite of drinking way more water than yesterday.
 And plus, there were people here.
 So I decided to stay.